DeustoDatacom/BDAP/dataviz.md

 ::: notes

 low-fi: sketched on paper or on a whiteboard, digital mockups that may include some controls for explaining interaction ideas (slides).
 Can incorporate charts generated in Excel or Tableau with fake or sampled data.
 Great for communicatingthe gist of an idea in an interview, fast and easy to produce.
-Rapidly establish whether the visualizationd designer is on the same page as the stakeholders.
+Rapidly establish whether the visualisationd designer is on the same page as the stakeholders.

-hi-fi: custom visualizations which must be created from scratch.
+hi-fi: custom visualisations which must be created from scratch.
 Largely contain the core functionality.
 Meant to be thrown away, the point is not to worry about the code other than to confirm that ideas can work.

 :::